terascope/teraslice/docs/jobs/dead-letter-queue.md

 title: Dead Letter Queue
 ---

-## Dead Letter Queue

-The Dead Letter Queue is an API available to any operation running in the [`WorkerContext`](../packages/job-components/api/classes/workerexecutioncontext.md) for putting invalid records or data.
+This API available to any operation running in the [`WorkerContext`](../packages/job-components/api/classes/workerexecutioncontext.md) for putting invalid records or data.
 This API is useful for placing records that were not formatted correctly or were unserializable.

+### Usage

+In order to use the Dead Letter Queue you have to specify the `_dead_letter_action` on configuration on the operation.

 There are a few built-in actions available:

 - **"throw"** - Throw a specifically formatted error.
 - **"log"** - Log the invalid record. *WARNING: this can expose sensitive data production data*